Cecilia7717/issta/README.md

-# Use of Control Flow Graphs for Fault Localization
+# Use of Control Flow Graphs with Edges Consideration for Fault Localization

 # Tarantula+Edges code
 ## functional code: